-The first task of the Biosynthetics Working Group has been to research and create this microsite.
+The first task of the Biosynthetics Round Table has been to research and create this microsite.
 It has involved the gathering and synthesis of available information and resources on biosynthetics, with the goal of enabling this relatively new material to become a larger part of a company’s PFM portfolio.
 A big thank you to biov8tion for leading this project and to Virent for their valuable support and input.

 ★ OUR VISION